Scope and Motivation

 5. Combine RAG with Fine-Tuning for Domain-Specific Applications

-For vertical deployments (healthcare, legal, finance), RAG alone may not adapt the model’s generation style sufficiently.
+For vertical deployments (healthcare, legal, finance), RAG alone may not adapt the generation style of the model sufficiently.
 Add LoRA or QLoRA fine-tuning on domain-specific data to bridge the gap between generic generation and domain-appropriate responses .

 6. Add Domain-Specific Safety Gates for Critical Applications